fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 > #### A sidenote from the editor
 >
-> <i>If you are like me and hate having a code in broken state for a long time due to incomplete typing, you could star by "faking" the function: </i>
+> <i>If you are like me and hate having a code in broken state for a long time due to incomplete typing, you could start by "faking" the function: </i>
 >
 >
 >```js
 >const toNewDiaryEntry = (object: unknown): NewDiaryEntry => {
 >
->  console.log(object); // now object is no more unused
+>  console.log(object); // now object is no longer unused
 >  const newEntry: NewDiaryEntry = {
 >    weather: 'cloudy', // fake the return value
 >    visibility: 'great',